daltonelvis/DesignPatterns/DesignPatterns/DesignPatterns/Factories/ReadMe.txt

   protected abstract IPizza createPizza();

 So we will have seperate sub classes for each Pizza type which inherit the main abstract class.

+    internal class ChickenPizzaFactory : PizzaFactoryMethod
+    {
+        protected override IPizza createPizza()
+        {
+            IPizza pizza = new ChickenPizza();
+            return pizza;
+        }
+    }

+Client would then get the required pizza object in this way,